 The project does not include ground disturbance or other physical improvements that could directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.
 However, it is reasonably foreseeable that the proposed zoning change would allow the area to be developed with uses allowed under the CC zoning designation rather than the uses that would have been allowed under the existing IL zoning designation.
-Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project site; however, specific design plans are currently not known.
-Any future development would be subject to separate environmental review and approval and would require implementation of best practices for avoiding impacts to a unique paleontological resource or site or unique geologic feature, as detailed in the General Plan PEIR.
+Therefore, reasonably foreseeable future development would allow for the construction of up to approximately 98,445 square feet of commercial uses on the project sites; however, specific design plans are currently not known.
+Any future development would be subject to separate environmental review and entitlement and approval.
 Therefore, the proposed project would have no impact.